informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/General-Data-Browser-Notes.md

 First, if you haven't already done so, **you must ask to join the `kidney-writers` authentication group**: [https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about](https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about)

 Once you are approved, you will be able to login to the Data Browser with editing access.
-You can find more details about this process at [Accessing GUDMAP and RBK Resources](/docs/accessing-gudmap-and-rbk-resources).
+You can find more details about this process at [Accessing ATLAS-D2K Resources](/docs/accessing-gudmap-and-rbk-resources).

 You can find instructions for submitting  for how to submit, edit, even delete data from the Data Browser per data types below or in the wiki sidebar to your right: